mattermost/docs/source/preferences/connect-multiple-workspaces.rst

   :alt: Access server connection options using the Servers icon.
   :class: theme-icon

 Using the Mattermost desktop or mobile app, you can connect to multiple Mattermost servers from a single interface.
-Using the desktop app, you can also manage system permissions.

 .. note::